cma224/eslint-prettier-husky-boilerplate/README.md

 # eslint-prettier-husky-boilerplate
 This is a boilerplate that leverages Prettier, ESLint, and Husky for use with NodeJS and React projects.

+## Feedback welcome:
+I am open to feedback on this boilerplate, but keep in mind that this particular boilerplate is meant to be broad in scope so that it can be used on both NodeJS and React projects.

 ## Background:
 Cleaner, more uniform code is easier to read and maintain, and facilitates a standard across development teams of all sizes.
 Using these tools, it's possible to stop poorly formated and unlinted code from entering source control.